wdongac/Race-to-the-Top/README.md

-# Demo of Raise to the TOP
+# Demo of Race to the TOP

 ## Table of Contents
 * [About the Project](#about-the-project)